JonPSmith/Net.DistributedFileStoreCache/README.md

 - The time taken to add a cache value to cache goes up as the size of the cache is.
 This makes sense as unlike a database you are reading and then writing ALL the cache values into a file.
+- The async versions are slower than the sync versions, but it does release a thread while reading and writing.

 |          Method | NumKeysAtStart |        Mean |     Error |    StdDev |
 |---------------- |--------------- |------------:|----------:|----------:|